-3.6 Leadership's Moderation of Innovation and Performance's Relationship
+Leadership's moderation of Innovation and Performance's relationship

-In the foregoing section, we have proved the existence of a positive strong linear relationship between Innovation and Performance.
-In this section, we test whether Leadership is a moderator of that relationship.
+In the foregoing section we have proved the existence of a positive strong linear relationship between Innovation and Performance.
+In this section we test whether Leadership is a moderator of that relationship.
+We chose transforming the continuous variable Leadership into a nominal variable with three possible leadership styles: transformational (the most desirable one), neutral, and nontransformational (the least desirable one).
+The reason for choosing three classes instead of four

-We chose transforming the continuous variable Leadership into a nominal variable with three possible leadership styles: transformational (the most desirable one), neutral, and non-transformational (the least desirable one).
-The reason for choosing three classes instead of four (or more) is due to the fact that a higher number of classes (with N = 34 observations) would generate at least one class with fewer than 10 observations (which would affect the statistical significance of the hypothesis' test), as well as adding an unnecessary level of complexity to the analysis.
-On the other hand, three classes seemed to suitable, given the distribution of the continuous variable Leadership (see Figure 2).
-The $33^{rd}$ percentile of Leadership is approximately 3.5 and the $67^{th}$ percentile is approximately 4.0.
+(or more) is since a higher number of classes (with N=34 observations) would generate at least one class with fewer than 10 observations (which would affect the statistical significance of the hypothesis' test), as well as adding an unnecessary level of complexity to the analysis.
+On the other hand, three classes seemed suitable, given the distribution of the continuous variable Leadership.
+The 33rd percentile of Leadership is approximately 3.5 and the 67th percentile is approximately 4.0.
 Therefore, we defined the following class intervals to obtain the ordinal version of Leadership.

 To test the Leadership mediating hypothesis, we studied the patterns of interactions and associations between the three latent variables through a General Linear Model.
-In short, the outcomes

-International Journal of Tourism and Hospitality Management in the Digital Age Volume 5 • Issue 2 • July-December 2021 of this model will tell us if the coefficients of the three linear regressions for the three Leadership groups are statistically significantly different.
+In short, the outcomes of this model will tell us if the coefficients of the three linear regressions for the three Leadership groups are statistically significantly different (Table 4).